Namdalseid Municipality: Coat of arms

 The coat of arms was granted on 8 December 1989 and they were in use until 1 January 2020 when the municipality was dissolved.
 The official blazon is "Per pale trefly-counter-trefly argent and vert" (Kløvd av sølv og grønt ved kløverbladsnitt).
 This means the arms have a field (background) that is divided vertically by a line that follows a trefoil/clover design that alternates on either side of the line.
 The background on the left side of the line has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The background on the right side has a tincture of green.
 The clover leaf shapes and the colors were chosen to symbolize the agriculture, landscapes, and nature within the municipality.
 Namdalseid was a farming municipality with mainly grass production.
 The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway had two parishes (sokn) within the municipality of Namdalseid.
+The Church of Norway had two parishes (sokn) within Namdalseid Municipality.
 It is part of the Nord-Innherad prosti (deanery) in the Diocese of Nidaros.

 Geography

-The municipality bordered the municipalities of Flatanger, Roan, and Osen to the west; Namsos to the north; Åfjord and Verran to the southwest; and Steinkjer to the southeast.
+The municipality bordered Flatanger Municipality, Roan Municipality, and Osen Municipality to the west; Namsos Municipality to the north; Åfjord Municipality and Verran Municipality to the southwest; and Steinkjer Municipality to the southeast.
 Lakes in the region include Gilten and Finnvollvatnet.
 The river Sverka runs through the western part of the municipality.
 The Namsenfjorden formed most of the northern border.
+The highest point in the municipality was the 686 m tall mountain Båeriesvaerie.

 Government

-While it existed, this municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment and other social services, zoning, economic development, and municipal roads.
-During its existence, this municipality was governed by a municipal council of elected representatives, which in turn elected a mayor.
-The municipality fell under the Namdal District Court and the Frostating Court of Appeal.
+While it existed, Namdalseid Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality was governed by a municipal council of directly elected representatives.
+The mayor was indirectly elected by a vote of the municipal council.
+The municipality was under the jurisdiction of the Namdal District Court and the Frostating Court of Appeal.